 You can even pick up the masonry brush needed in one order.

 How much footage will be covered with the 50 lb. bag of MasterSeal 581?

 For our closet touch-ups, we used one 50 lb bag with the proper diluted Master Emaco A660 mixture.
 According to the website, one 50 lb. bag mixed will cover 225 ft squared-450 ft squared depending on how thick you apply the base or topcoat.

 We love that we were able to rewater proof areas that seemed to be chipping off after 30 years.
 We feel pretty lucky that in our basement we only had a few spots to redo.

 Our nice-looking closet is proof that this DIY home project is a great, functional product.
-We will have to revisit this post and review each year to update how the waterproof barrier is holding up.
+We will have to revisit this post and review it each year to update how the waterproof barrier is holding up.

 Soon we will be finishing our basement room into an awesome homeschool and craft room for our children.
-I can’t wait until this finished and we can get this closet organized.
+I can’t wait until this is finished and we can get this closet organized.